Installer Directory

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

-Biomass is good for local business.
+Biomass is Good for Local Business.

 Biomass can be sourced from within the UK.
 This offers security of supply but also cuts down on the emissions caused by transporting fuels from abroad.
 Sourcing fuel locally can also help local and national businesses.

 Biomass boilers can completely replace existing fossil fuel (gas, oil, LPG) boilers and provide all your space, under floor and water heating requirements but can also be integrated with a gas boiler or electric fire.
 Assuming that Thermostatic Radiator Valves (TRVs) are fitted, then the TRV will shut off as the room is warmed up by the biomass heating system.
-Many people prefer this type of warmth to that of a radiator as it is considered to be more ‘cosy’.
-You should ensure that your fire is installed by a competent person as this is a legal requirement and should ensure the installation is safe.

 The initial price, in the region of £11,000 for a fully automatic boiler or £4,000 for a manual boiler can be redeemed at around £600 a year on average, if replacing an electric heating system.
 Don’t forget you may be eligible to receive payments from government schemes and initiatives.
 Biomass fuel prices are much more stable than that of fossil fuel and generally much lower.
-With a biomass boiler you can help protect yourself against Fossil fuel and electricity price appreciation.
-Buying biomass fuel in small amounts may prove expensive so having a large storage facility that can hold several tonnes can significantly lower your fuel expenses.
-Logs can be cheaper than pellets if you have a good local source.
-The Log Pile website can help you find suppliers in your area.

-Government grants and initiatives.
+Government Grants and Initiatives.

-The Boiler Upgrade Scheme for biomass and pellet boilers is a vital initiative aimed at promoting sustainable and eco-friendly heating solutions.
+The Boiler Upgrade Scheme (BUS) for biomass and pellet boilers is a vital initiative aimed at promoting sustainable and eco-friendly heating solutions.
 Biomass and pellet boilers have gained popularity due to their renewable energy source and reduced carbon footprint, making them instrumental in the transition towards cleaner energy alternatives.

 The scheme focuses on incentivizing homeowners and businesses to upgrade their traditional fossil-fuel-based boilers to more efficient biomass and pellet alternatives.
 By doing so, they not only reduce their greenhouse gas emissions but also contribute to mitigating the adverse effects of climate change.